david-caro/musings/content/posts/2024-03-13-General-relativity-Tensors-part-II.md

 free, and constructed directly from the Riemann tensor and the metric.

 This will be very important when solving the Einstein field equations.

+## Next post in the series

+Will be delayed a bit, but it's being worked on!